Home > FHA vs Conventional

 Can I refinance from FHA to conventional to drop MIP?+

 Yes.
-This is a common strategy called a streamline-to-conventional refinance.
-After 2-3 years of payments (building equity) and potential credit improvement, you can refinance to a conventional loan and eliminate the permanent FHA MIP.
-This makes financial sense once you have 20% equity (avoiding PMI entirely) or at least enough equity that the lower conventional PMI rate justifies the refinance closing costs ($3,000-$6,000).
+This is a common strategy.
+After 2-3 years of payments (building equity) and potential credit improvement, you can refinance to a conventional loan under Fannie Mae Selling Guide B5-2 (Limited Cash-Out Refinance) and eliminate the permanent FHA MIP.
+This makes financial sense once you have 20% equity (avoiding PMI entirely under HPA 12 U.S.C. § 4902) or at least enough equity that the lower conventional PMI rate justifies the refinance closing costs ($3,000-$6,000, disclosed on the CFPB Loan Estimate per 12 CFR § 1026.37).

 What are the 2026 loan limits for FHA and conventional?+